 Installing the Zapier Addon

 Here, you’ll see Zapier listed with your available WPForms integrations.
-Go ahead and click it to see more details.
+Go ahead and click on it to see more details.
 This is where you’ll find the Zapier API key for your site.

-Be sure to keep this browser tab/window open, as you’ll need this API key in the next section.
+Be sure to keep this browser tab or window open, as you’ll need this API key in the next step.

 Creating a Zap in Zapier

 In Zapier, the integrations you create are called “zaps.”
 The next step is to create a zap that sends information from your forms to another service.

 This will open the setup page for your new zap.
 If you’d like to name your zap, go ahead and add a title by clicking on the title in the upper left corner of the page.